-It was agreed the Karralika building should become a Therapeutic Community run by a non-government organisation and in 1976 the Alcohol and Drug Foundation (ADFACT) was established, with Karralika taking its first residents later that year.
+It was agreed the Homestead should become a Therapeutic Community run by a non-government organisation and in 1976 the Alcohol and Drug Foundation (ADFACT) was established, with Karralika taking its first residents later that year.

-In 1988 a second premises was built at Isabella Plains, with other community houses added through the late 1980s leading to the formal establishment of the Adult Program and Family Programs in 1989.
+In 1988 a second premises was built, and other community houses added through the late 1980s leading to the establishment of the Adult and Family Programs in 1989.

 Over the past 20 years Karralika has expanded its programs and services reaching clients in our residential facilities, justice system and in the community with education, counselling and support.

-In 2011 ADFACT change its name to Karralika Programs Inc. and in 2018 we strengthened the voice of those who have experienced our services by establishing our Consumer Advisory Body.
+In 2011, ADFACT changed its name to Karralika Programs Inc. and in 2018 we strengthened the voice of those who have experienced our services by establishing the Consumer Advisory Body.